 val checked-ast = typecheck ast

 val result = eval checked-ast

 interpret on the program

-interpreter.
-Thus, the raise-exceptions approach allows us to write each phase
+terminate the interpreter.
+Thus, the raise-exceptions approach allows us to write each phase of the

 A small modification to the above approach is to handle any exceptions in the